Shine (Luna Sea album): Overview

 To promote Shine Luna Sea went on the Shining Brightly tour, which ended with two sold out shows at the Tokyo Dome on December 23 and 24, 1998.
 The band then performed their first overseas shows in Taiwan, Hong Kong, and Shanghai in January 1999.
 This move garnered press attention and criticism with questions on whether or not it would be successful, as the band's international fanbase was unknown; even one day before the shows, the number of tickets sold was unknown.
 The Shanghai concert was particularly notable as their music was not licensed for release in mainland China.

+Sugizo used a 1956 Gibson Les Paul Custom to record some of the album, including "Storm" and "I for You".

 Some tracks feature additional performers aside from the band; "I for You" features Sugizo's mother playing cello, and "Another" has Mai Yamane performing background vocals.
 A different version of "Breathe", which includes the addition of strings, was used for the Japanese edition of the soundtrack to the Disney movie Mulan.

 "Storm" was used as the April 1998 theme song for NHK's music television show Pop Jam, while "I for You" was used as the theme song for the Japanese TV drama God, Please Give Me More Time (神様、もう少しだけ, Kamisama, mō Sukoshi Dake), which also aired overseas in Asia.
 "Shine" was used in a Toyota commercial, and "Unlikelihood" in a Kirin beverage commercial that starred Ryuichi.

 Shine was remastered and re-released by Universal Music Group on December 5, 2007, it came with a DVD of the promotional videos for "Storm", "Shine" and "I for You".
 Shine and the band's other seven major label studio albums, up to Luv, were released on vinyl record for the first time on May 29, 2019.